Charley-Mann/blog.camunda.org/content/post/2019/09/camunda-bpm-7120-alpha4-released.md

   }
 }
 ```
-If in process is implemented an error catch event with the respective `errorCode`, the Bpmn Error will be catched and propagated accordingly.
-The same goes for the reporting an escalation, the respective documentation can be found as follows [Java](https://docs.camunda.org/manual/latest/reference/bpmn20/tasks/user-task/#reporting-bpmn-escalation) and [Rest](https://docs.camunda.org/manual/latest/reference/rest/task/post-bpmn-escalation/) API.
+If in process is implemented an error catch event with the respective `errorCode`, the Bpmn Error will be caught and propagated accordingly.
+The same goes for reporting an escalation, the respective documentation can be found for the [Java API](https://docs.camunda.org/manual/latest/reference/bpmn20/tasks/user-task/#reporting-bpmn-escalation) and the [REST API](https://docs.camunda.org/manual/latest/reference/rest/task/post-bpmn-escalation/).

 <!-- TODO consider adding an image depending on the rest of the features -->